e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 #.
 Check Enable
 #.
 Provide the four pieces of authentication information above.
 #.
-If you would like to have the bot announce new tracks in chat, select the template.
+To have the bot announce new tracks in chat, select the template.
 #.
 Click Save

 Setting Permissions
 -------------------

 By default, all commands are available to everyone on your channel's chat.
-If you wish to limit commands, add the command to the Twitchbot settings and check the types of users who should be able to execute them.
+If you wish to limit a command, add the command to the Twitchbot settings, and check the types of users who should execute those commands.

 Adding New Commands
 -------------------

-Sipmly create a new file in the ``Documents/Now Playing/template`` directory called ``twitchbot_yourcommand.txt`` where ``yourcommand`` is the actual command that will be executed by users that has the appropriate template code inside it.
+Create a new file in Now Playing's``templates`` directory (``Documents/Now Playing/template``) called ``twitchbot_yourcommand.txt``
+where ``yourcommand`` is the actual command that will be executed by users that have the appropriate template code inside it.
 Note that all text will be smashed together as a single line when sent to Twitch, so be mindful of where to put spaces.